aditig80/hackverse/README.md

-# 🚀 Hackverse – Modern Telecom SaaS Landing Page
+# 🚀 Hackverse – Modern Telecom SaaS Landing Page - Vibe Coding through AI models

 Hackverse is a modern, high-performance **telecom SaaS landing page** inspired by the stunning design and animations of [Effortel](https://effortel.com/).
 Built with **React**, **Styled-Components**, **Tailwind CSS**, and **Framer Motion**, it delivers smooth page transitions, responsive layouts, and animated hover effects to impress both clients and developers alike.